 4) Turn off the firewall temporarily.
 Check firewall settings such as Norton: "Block access to secure sites".
 If this cures the problem, make sure that Microsoft's Live Messenger is allowed full access through your firewall.
-See how to disable a Windows 8 firewall with Group Policy.
+See how to disable Windows 8 firewalls with a Group Policy.

 Here is an utility where you can review firewall settings such as access control lists (ACL), or troubleshoot problems with network address translation (NAT).

 Other reasons to download this SolarWinds Firewall Browser include managing requests to change your firewall settings, and testing firewall rules before you go live.

 Guy recommends that you download a copy of the SolarWinds free Firewall Browser.

 5) Try a password of no more than 8 characters.